-Chelsea defender Gary Cahill is happy he turned down the Republic of Ireland.
+Chelsea defender Cahill happy he turned down Ireland

 Cahill - who qualified thanks to his Irish grandad - was approached to play for Eire when Steve Staunton was in the hot seat.